This post has been transferred from my old blog and was originally published on Wednesday 14th March 2018.

 There are primarily 2 types of CDN, caching proxy CDNs and object store seeded CDNs.
 Caching proxy CDNs such as Cloudflare proxy all your site’s traffic and automatically cache static content within their CDN forwarding any dynamic requests on to your server.
 Object store seeded CDNs require you to upload your static content to an Object Store like AWS S3 or Rackspace CloudFiles, these can then be fronted with a service like AWS CloudFront or Rackspace CDN.
 Object store seeded CDNs are typically cheaper as you are only uploading and serving your static files via the CDN reducing overall bandwidth usage, however they come at the complexity of updating all the links to your static content.
 Proxying CDNs, on the other hand, have to proxy all your sites traffic costing more in bandwidth however simplifying deployment as no code needs to be modified, you are only required to update DNS records and configure your SSL Certificate on the CDN.

 You can read more about the services mentioned above at the links below…

-Redirects are mega painful for end users specially if their browser is on a latent connection, imagine if you are in Europe and you are visiting a website served out of the USA, just crossing the giant pond incurs 120ms of round trip time.
-Now imagine you hit a redirect to another page, thats 240ms of round trip time just to send the request for both pages without even considering any other processing time.
-When you only have 3 seconds to get your page loaded before your end user gets bored and bounces wasting up to 10% of your time just on the round trip latency of a redirect is a very heavy price to pay.
+Redirects are mega painful for end-users especially if their browser is on a latent connection, imagine if you are in Europe and you are visiting a website served out of the USA, just crossing the giant pond incurs 120ms of round trip time.
+Now imagine you hit a redirect to another page, that’s 240ms of round trip time just to send the request for both pages without even considering any other processing time.
+When you only have 3 seconds to get your page loaded before your end-user gets bored and bounces wasting up to 10% of your time just on the round trip latency of a redirect is a very heavy price to pay.